dunnolab/xland-minigrid-datasets/README.md

 ## What's inside

 The datasets are stored in [hdf5](https://github.com/HDFGroup/hdf5) format.
-For each task, we provide 32 complete learning histories and all the metadata necessary for evaluation, such as environment, benchmark and task IDs from XLand-MiniGrid.
+For each task, we provide 32 complete learning histories and all the metadata necessary for evaluation, such as environment, benchmark and task IDs from XLand-MiniGrid (see `.attrs` property for each history).
 Each learning history stores `states`, `actions`, `rewards`, `dones` and `expert_actions` sequentially, without splitting into individual episodes (for convenient cross-episode sequences sampling for training). `expert_actions` are relabeled with the final policy and needed for [DPT](https://arxiv.org/abs/2306.14892)-like methods (see paper for the details).

 | Name           | Dtype      | Shape (XLand-Trivial-20B) | Shape (XLand-100B) |
 |----------------|------------|---------------------------|--------------------|